projectcalico/calico/security/comms/crypto-auth.md

     -  `ClientURISAN` unset.

-1. Configure each Felix with:
+1. Configure each Node with:

     -  `TyphaCAFile` pointing to the Certificate Authority certificate

-    -  `TyphaCertFile` pointing to that Felix's certificate
+    -  `TyphaCertFile` pointing to that Node's certificate

-    -  `TyphaKeyFile` pointing to that Felix's key
+    -  `TyphaKeyFile` pointing to that Node's key

     -  `TyphaCN` set to `typha-server`